dahead/awp/README.md

   - ctrl+u: Show only undone tasks
   - ctrl+f: Search tasks
   - ctrl+←: View tasks due on the previous day
+  - ctrl+shift+←: Jump to a previous day with tasks
   - ctrl+→: View tasks due on the next day
+  - ctrl+shift+→: Jump to a next day with tasks

 ## Development